Table of Contents

 If for any reason the subscribe form does not work, or there is an error message, the following tips might help:

-First, make sure you run the latest version of Ghost.
+First, ensure you run the latest version of Ghost.

 If you are self-hosting your website, make sure to set up the mail config.
 After doing that, restart your Ghost server.